 The more common incision used in lower lid blepharoplasties is an incision that is placed a few millimeters below the lower lid lash line.
 The incision parallels the lash line and is then typically extended to hide in one of the “crow’s feet” lines.
 After the incision is made, the underlying lid structures are exposed.
 Through this exposure, bulging fat pads can be addressed.
 Rather than completely removing these fatty pockets, the fat can be repositioned fill the “tear troughs.”
 Through this approach, laxity of the ligaments that support the eyelid to the orbital rim can be tightened or repositioned, if necessary.
 In the case of patients with more extensive sagging along the cheek, the lower lid blepharoplasty can be combined with a lifting procedure of the cheek (a midface lift).
 This approach may be useful in the patient with age-related changes limited to the eyelids and cheeks.

-Your initial consultation with our plastic surgeons will provide you with the opportunity to learn more about the procedure.
+Your initial consultation with our plastic surgeon will provide you with the opportunity to learn more about the procedure.
 They will discuss your biggest concerns and then perform a thorough evaluation to include:

 - Your overall facial features